Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories

 We thus arrive at the following interpretation of the curve $\Sigma_{u}$.
 It is the spectral curve

 of the genus zero Higgs field

-where $J \subset {\BC\BP}^{1}_{s}$ is the set of $2r+2$ singularities:
+where $J \subset {\BC\BP}^{1}_{s}$ is the set of $2r+2$ singularities

-Let ${\si}: {\BC\BP}^{1}_{s} \to {\BC\BP}^{1}_{s}$ be the involution ${\si}(s) = s^{-1}$.
-The Higgs field must obey:
+Let ${\si}\colon {\BC\BP}^{1}_{s} \to {\BC\BP}^{1}_{s}$ be the involution ${\si}(s) = s^{-1}$.
+The Higgs field must obey

-where $ {\Omega} $ is a constant anti-symmetric matrix (cf. \cite{Kapustin:1998fa}), which defines the symplectic structure on $V = {\BC}^{2N}$.
-If we expand:
+where $ {\Omega} $ is a constant anti-symmetric matrix (cf.~\cite{Kapustin:1998fa}), which defines the symplectic structure on $V = {\BC}^{2N}$.
+If we expand

-Then \eqref{eq:orbi} implies:
+then \eqref{eq:orbi} implies

-Also, the matrices ${\Phi}^{+}_{i}, {\Phi}^{-}_{i}$, $i = 1, \ldots , r$, must have rank one, while the matrices ${\Phi}_{0,\infty. \pm 1}$ have rank $2N$.
+Also, the matrices ${\Phi}^{+}_{i}$, ${\Phi}^{-}_{i}$, $i = 1, \dots , r$, must have rank one, while the matrices ${\Phi}_{0,\infty. \pm 1}$ have rank $2N$.
 We can interpret

-as the moment map for the $Sp(2N)$ group action on the product of some orbits
+as the moment map for the ${\rm Sp}(2N)$ group action on the product of some orbits

-which generates the action ${\Phi}_{j} \mapsto g^{-1} {\Phi}_{j} g$ of $g \in Sp(2N)$, such that:
+which generates the action ${\Phi}_{j} \mapsto g^{-1} {\Phi}_{j} g$ of $g \in {\rm Sp}(2N)$, such that

-It would be nice to develop further the theory of these orbifold Hitchin-Gaudin systems.
-We shall encounter a genus one version of such theory in the Class II $D_r$ section below.
+It would be nice to develop further the theory of these orbifold Hitchin--Gaudin systems.
+We shall encounter a genus one version of such theory in the class II $D_r$ section below.